AudreyLL88/portfolio/README.md

 **Shopping bag App**

-*
+* This feature allows the user to add/adjust/delete different products to the shopping bag and view the total price and details in the bag.
+* When a product is added, a preview of the shopping bag is displayed in a toast and the total price/shipping price is updated.

 **Checkout App**

-* This feature allows the user to buy the selection of item previously put in the bag.
+* This feature allows the user to safely buy the selection of item previously put in the bag thanks to **Stripe**.
 * The user doesn't need to be logged in to buy products.
 If logged in the shipping details will be filled from the details given in the user profile.
 * If no details where given or a detail is changed in the checkout form when logged in, the user has the possibility to check the Remember checkbox and all details will be updated in the profile app.
 * The credit card details section is linked to the payment platform **Stripe** to ensure a secure payment procedure.